psuchand/capstone-taxi/README.md

 ### Pre process data

+After downloading the data, you will need to pre process it to put it in a form suitable for training the algorithm.
+This is done automatically by the script pre_process.py

-We analyze taxi rides that occur betwen 7 and 10am on weekday mornings.
-The script pre_process.py will filter for these rides, as well as clean the data, add columns for profit, idle time by driver, and calculate hourly wage.
+For example, we analyze taxi rides that occur betwen 7 and 10am on weekday mornings.
+The script pre_process.py will filter for these rides, as well as clean the data, add columns for profit, idle time by driver, and calculate hourly wage per taxi driver.